Volunteering and COVID-19

 Should we change how we deliver our volunteering activities?

-Yes, organisations should look for ways to change how they support people during the pandemic.
+Volunteer organisations must abide by NSW Health directives.
+However, even when restrictions have been lifted organisations should still look for ways to change how they support people during the pandemic.
+Organisations should:

 It is important for people’s mental wellbeing that they remain socially connected during this time.

 How can I recruit for more volunteers during COVID-19?